Everyone who applies to join Lancashire Constabulary will go through our vetting process.

 When you've been granted vetting clearance the vetting unit will notify the recruiting department.

-When vetting clearance is declined we will contact you directly to inform you of the reason, unless there is a valid reason not to, for example if doing so would:
+If vetting clearance is declined we will contact you directly to inform you of the reason.

 further information is available that was not considered by the decision maker